kevintang6142/flood-detection/README.md

 1) Reproject SAR to a meter-based CRS and apply a Refined Lee filter.
 2) Tile SAR and optical images to fixed-size PNGs for model input.
 3) Run land cover segmentation using SegFormer with custom weights.
-4) Perform change detection over pre-/post-event imagery (placeholder or model-based).
+4) Perform change detection over pre-/post-event imagery.
 5) Combine and stitch tiles; compute summary statistics and render a legend.

 ## Repository structure